snowflakedb/snowflake-sqlalchemy/README.md

 #### Escaping Special Characters such as `%, @` signs in Passwords

 As pointed out in [SQLAlchemy](https://docs.sqlalchemy.org/en/14/core/engines.html#escaping-special-characters-such-as-signs-in-passwords), URLs containing special characters need to be URL encoded to be parsed correctly.
 This includes the `%, @` signs.
+Unescaped password containing special characters could lead to authentication failure.

 The encoding for the password can be generated using `urllib.parse`:
 ```python